bsmith89/midas2-wiki/SNV-Module.md

          --num_cores 12 ${midas_outdir}
     ```

-  Users can adjust post-alignment quality filter parameters via the command line arguments, and the defaults are:
+  Users can adjust post-alignment filters via the following command-line options, and the defaults are:

    ```
    --mapq >= 20: discard read alignments with alignment quality < 20